 Furthermore, a construction product is an "intermediate product".
 It is meant to be incorporated into a building and associated with other products to contribute to the overall performance of the construction work.
 Consequently, the scale of the work is the only relevant indicator to comprehensively assess the environmental performance of construction products.
 A building's overall design, including careful choices of construction processes and products (or an intelligent combination thereof) is what enables said building to achieve the environmental performance that is expected of it.
 That is why it is impossible to separate products' environmental characteristics from their technical (or economic) characteristics.
 The most environmentally-friendly construction products possible are therefore those that, thanks to their technical performance and controlled intrinsic environmental impact, help the construction work achieve the technical performance necessary to help control its environmental impact.

-The INIES database is therefore not a database of products that have been selected because they are good for the environment; any product can be in the database, as long as its manufacturer meets the admission requirements (specifically FDES sheets that comply with standard NF P01-010 and evidence of its suitability for use).* With the exception of the NF Environment benchmark on paints.
+The INIES database is therefore not a database of products that have been selected because they are good for the environment; any product can be in the database, as long as its manufacturer meets the admission requirements.* With the exception of the NF Environment benchmark on paints.

 If we exclude the special case of materials that come into contact with drinking water, there are no benchmarks in place to confirm that a product is safe, that is, one product does not have an impact on health but another product does.
 For the materials that come into contact with drinking water, based on benchmarks (list of authorised materials, migration test, etc.), it is up to health authorities relying on detailed regulations and approved laboratories to grant a product authorisation to come into contact with drinking water (in France: ACS or Certificate of Sanitary Conformity).
 More generally, the Construction Products Directive (DPC 89/106), transposed into French law, specifies in essential requirement No. 3 that the hygiene and health of occupants and neighbours must be ensured by measures including: